condensation

 • Use exhaust fans when showering or cooking.

 • If you have single glazed windows, the windows should take the blame for part of the problem.
-The inside surface temperature of this glass is too low. • The solution – storm windows or new windows with double glazing.
+The inside surface temperature of this glass is too low. •

 • Be sure kitchen and bathroom exhaust fans vent directly outside.
 Never allow fans to vent into the attic.